 hence $F_M(v)=0$.
-Therefore $F_M$ isn't positive.
-Conversely, assume that $M$ is totally conformally lightlike incomplete and let $v$ is a nonzero lightlike vector.
-Let $\gamma:J\to M$ be a maximal projectively parametrized lightlike geodesic tangent to $v$, where $J\subset\RPunTilde$ is a connected interval (such geodesic exists by Proposition~\ref{prop_str_proj_sur_les_geod_de_lum}).
+Therefore $F_M$ is not positive.
+Conversely, assume that $M$ is totally conformally lightlike incomplete, and let $v$ be a nonzero lightlike vector.
+Let $\gamma:J\to M$ be a maximal projectively parametrized lightlike geodesic tangent to $v$, where $J\subset\RPunTilde$ is a connected interval (such a geodesic exists by Proposition~\ref{prop_str_proj_sur_les_geod_de_lum}).
 Since $M$ is totally conformally lightlike incomplete, the domain $J$ is projectively equivalent to $I$, so we can always assume that $J=I$, up to a reparametrization.
 If $u\in TI$ is such that $\gamma_*u=v$, then

 Hence $F_M$ is positive. \end{proof}

 \begin{rmk} A totally conformally lightlike incomplete manifold may fail to be Markowitz hyperbolic, see Figure~\ref{Omega_slip_non_Mhyp}. \end{rmk}